Indie Authors Helping Indie Authors

 If you could give a new indie or self-published author one piece of advice, what would it be?
 Drop a comment below!

-At Indie Publishing Group, we’re proud to assist Canadian and North American authors in self-publishing their work.
-If you are in the process of writing a book and need any assistance with paperback or ebook formatting, cover design, professional editing, or uploading to self-publishing sites such as Amazon KDP and Ingram Spark, please don’t hesitate to reach out and contact us.
+If you are writing a book and need any assistance with paperback or ebook formatting, cover design, professional editing, uploading to self-publishing sites such as Amazon KDP and IngramSpark, or Amazon KDP keyword and category research, please don’t hesitate to contact us.
+We also offer children’s book illustrations and formatting services.

 Our experienced and professional self-publishing team is standing by to assist you with your self-publishing dreams.